 One of the clearest memories of my childhood is blanketed by the night sky.
 I remember crouching in the balcony of my house, wrapping my thin, dry hands around my body, trying to ward the cold of the night away, as I stared up above, at the infinite sky.
 In these quiet moments, I would ask myself if there really was a God hidden amongst the stars, staring back at me.
 Well, I’m all grown up now and I’m still not sure about the Gods but there are fundamental forces that govern everything your eyes can behold and beyond.

 Fundamental Forces of Nature

-These forces are four, the fundamental forces of nature that have been christened as,
+There are mainly four fundamental forces of nature and they have been categorized as;

 - The strong interaction

 Description Of The Forces

 They are of paramount importance to us, for they are all-pervading.
 The strong force as the name implies it is the strongest of them all.
 It is responsible for binding together the fundamental particles of matter to form larger particles.
 The strong force holds together the Nucleus of the atom.
 This force is ridiculously strong but extremely short ranged.
 It is basically attractive but can be effectively repulsive in certain circumstances.
 The electromagnetic force is weaker but long range.
 It could be attractive or repulsive, opposite charges attract while like charges, repel.
 Everything in this universe is subjected to gravitational force.
 Be it the sun or the pen on your table or you itself.
 Gravitational force is the attractive force between all the objects with mass.
 The weak force is responsible for radioactive decay and also neutrino interactions, it is short ranged and weak as the name suggests.
 For instance, water is held together in the liquid form by weak interactive forces between the bipolar molecules of water.
 Explain what would happen if this weak insignificant force disappeared.
 All the water would vanish as gas.